-- Stainless steel will not conduct heat as well as the mild steel version, however the grade of stainless steel used in the Heatlie stainless steel hotplate will provide a good cooking surface, but not excellent.
+- Just because it's more expensive, does not mean it's better.
+Stainless steel will not conduct heat as well as the mild steel version, however the grade of stainless steel used in the Heatlie stainless steel hotplate will provide a good cooking surface, but not excellent.
 Heat will be centred over the burners and will not transfer across the plate evenly.

 - The plate WILL discolour along with the burners (as illustrated in the picture).